Himanshu25102005/To-Do-List/README.md

 ## 📸 Screenshots

-Here’s a glimpse of the interface in action:
+Here’s a glimpse of the interface in action:-

 ![To-Do List Screenshot](screenshots/ss1.png)